ICJIA/book2text/README.md

 # book2text

 A command-line tool to convert e-books (ePub, MOBI, and PDF) to text-based formats (JSON, Markdown, plain text).
+If the files are copy proected, this script will fail.

 ## Features